Terms and Conditions of booking a Global Village trip with Habitat for Humanity.

 7. Trip Budget

-The Trip Budget is made up of a deposit, flights, logistic costs and a donation to the work of Habitat for Humanity.
+The Trip Budget is made up of a deposit, flights, logistic costs including Visa (where applicable), insurance and a donation to the work of Habitat for Humanity.

 The following items are NOT included in the budget: personal spending money, specific team hoodies/t-shirts, vaccinations and anti-malarial tablets, as required.

 We challenge participants to fundraise and make a personal donation (minimum £500/€500) to enable Habitat to achieve its vision of a world where everyone has a decent place to live.
 You are required to raise and donate an amount as specified on the website and/or in your orientation pack.
 It is thanks to the generosity of our donors that the work, which you will be part of during the trip, can continue every day.
 We encourage all participants to fundraise more than the minimum so that Habitat can reach many more families in urgent need of a safe place to call home.

 The deposit is required at the time of your application.
-At least half of the Trip Budget must be submitted to Habitat NI at least 12 weeks before the advertised departure date and the remaining half must be submitted to Habitat NI at least 4 weeks before the advertised departure date.
+At least half of the Trip Budget must be submitted to Habitat Ireland at least 12 weeks before the departure date and the remaining half must be submitted to Habitat Ireland at least 4 weeks before the departure date.

-Every volunteer who raises money from third parties for an organisation is a trustee of the funds raised and must ensure that the organisation receives all the money raised.
+Every volunteer who raises money from third parties for a charity is a trustee of the funds raised and must ensure that the organisation receives all the money raised.
 It is your responsibility to ensure that funds raised for Habitat are transferred as soon as practicable.
 All cheques should be made payable to Habitat for Humanity Ireland and systems in place for financial accounting must be completed as required.
-Once Habitat NI has confirmed your participation on a team you are free to begin fundraising in accordance with the following requirements:
+Once Habitat Ireland has confirmed your participation on a team you are free to begin fundraising in accordance with the following requirements:

 - you must comply with any fundraising and health and safety guidelines issued by Habitat Ireland;

-- you must only use lawful means to fundraise for Habitat NI and must not do anything which harms or is likely to harm Habitat NI’s reputation.
+- you must only use lawful means to fundraise for Habitat Ireland and must not do anything which harms or is likely to harm Habitat Ireland’s reputation.
 If in doubt, please ask;